 What are the causes of sulfur burps?

-The first cause could be an infection in your gastrointestinal tract (GIT).
-This kind of infection is caused by the Helicobacter pylori bacteria, also known as Giardia.
+The first cause could be an infection in your gastrointestinal tract (GIT) caused by the Helicobacter pylori bacteria.
+This can cause gastric problems, heart-burn, bloating sensation in the upper abdomen and sulfur burps.
+Another reason is through a parasite called Giardia found in water bodies.
 This is a parasite and causes people to have sulfur burps.
 The parasite can lead to the development of ulcers, abdominal cramps, diarrhea and vomiting.
-The only way that the bacteria are spread is through poor hygiene, oral-fecal transmission, and in untreated water.
+Both Helicobacter pylori and Giardia infect humans through poor hygiene, oral-fecal transmission, and untreated water.

 Another cause is improper eating patterns.
 If you eat heavy protein meals and sugary foods, then these may lead to you having sulfur burps.
 Since heavy protein meals stay longer in the stomach and intestine, you may find a larger amount of H2S building up in your GIT.
 Once the gasses reach a certain amount they will leave the body as burps with a rotten egg smell.